thompsonsed/pycoalescence/README.rst

 Introduction
 ~~~~~~~~~~~~

-pycoalescence is a python package for spatially-explicit coalescence
+pycoalescence is a Python package for spatially-explicit coalescence
 neutral simulations. pycoalescence provides a pythonic interface for
 setting up, running and analysing spatially-explicit neutral
 simulations.
-Simulations themselves are performed in c++ using
+Simulations themselves are performed in C++ using
 `necsim <https://pycoalescence.readthedocs.io/en/release/necsim/necsim_library.html>`__
-for excellent performance, whilst the python interface provides a simple
+for excellent performance, whilst the Python interface provides a simple
 solution for setting up and analysing simulations.

 For full documentation please see